 where $\alpha(t)$ scales linearly from $0$ to $K$ over the optimization iterations to govern the active bandwidth, and $k \in \{0, \dots, K-1\}$ is the index of the specific frequency band.
 This formulation allows each successively higher frequency to gracefully fade into the objective and remain active once its transition window is complete.

 \textbf{Conservative Frequency Expansion.} While our derivation establishes that $\alpha(t)$ can safely scale linearly over a logarithmic grid (yielding exponential growth of $\mathbf{\omega}$) under ideal linear convergence, real-world tracking scenarios are rarely ideal.
-Conditions such as background clutter, occlusions, and complex deformations often cause the spatial error to decay more erratically than a perfect exponential curve.
+In practice, background clutter, occlusions, and complex deformations often disrupt ideal exponential error decay.
 To account for these unpredictable optimization dynamics, we implement a two-fold conservative scheduling strategy.
-First, following the empirical practices introduced in BARF~\cite{lin2021barf}, we enforce a strictly low-frequency ``warm-up'' phase where $\alpha(t)$ is held constant for the initial optimization iterations.
-This ensures the optimizer has sufficient time to exploit the widest global basin and resolve the most severe initial spatial misalignments before any high-frequency complexities are introduced.
-Note, that if the warm-up period is too long, the high frequency detail may not be recovered correctly (Fig.~\ref{fig:GART_warmup_inset}).
-Second, once expansion begins, we linearly scale the frequencies themselves, rather than scaling linearly across their logarithmic indices.
-Because linear growth is bounded well below exponential growth, this practical relaxation guarantees that we stay safely beneath the phase-wrapping threshold ($|\mathbf{\omega}^T \mathbf{d}_t| < \pi$) throughout the entire optimization process.
-This delayed, sub-exponential expansion, enhances tracking robustness.
+First, following the empirical practices introduced in BARF~\cite{lin2021barf}, we enforce a strictly low-frequency "warm-up" phase where $\alpha(t)$ is held constant for the initial optimization iterations.
+This ensures the optimizer has time to exploit the widest global basin and resolve the severe initial spatial misalignments before high-frequency complexities are introduced.
+Note that if the warm-up period is too long, the high frequency detail may not be recovered correctly (Fig.~\ref{fig:GART_warmup_inset}).
+Second, once expansion begins, we linearly scale the frequencies themselves, rather than linearly scaling across their logarithmic indices.
+Because linear growth is bounded well below exponential growth, this practical relaxation guarantees that we stay beneath the phase-wrapping threshold ($|\mathbf{\omega}^T \mathbf{d}_t| < \pi$) throughout the optimization process.
+This delayed, sub-exponential expansion enhances tracking robustness.
 We note that our framework operates on foreground Gaussians only.
 Foreground masks can be obtained once per scene using standard 3D segmentation tools~\cite{fuji2026artisangs}, enabling foreground optimization and background recombination during rendering.